 The villages of the mountains have a charm that at this time of the year is multiplied: they are covered with snow and turn places like Navacerrada into a beautiful winter postcard.
 This, together with the Christmas lights, creates a unique atmosphere that is worth experiencing first hand.

-Among the Christmas activities programmed by the City Council there are flea markets, concerts, storytelling, a castanyada, bingo, workshops… You can check the program at this link.
+Among the Christmas activities programmed by the City Council there are flea markets, concerts, storytelling, a castanyada, bingo, workshops… But this year they have also added the Christmas Train.

 3. Chinchón